3d-paws/3D-PAWS-Print-Files/README.md

 4. For large or thin models, printing in an enclosure or heated chamber is highly recommended.

 ## About 3DPAWS
 The 3DPAWS initiative increases meteorological observations by enabling local construction of weather stations.
 Using 3D-printed parts makes weather monitoring more accessible and cost-effective for developing countries and rural communities.
+Refer to the 3DPAWS manual for more information: https://3dpaws.comet.ucar.edu/

 ## Contributing
 We encourage exploration of the files and contributions to the 3DPAWS network.
 Open an issue or submit a pull request with any questions or improvements.